5th Corps (Army of the Republic of Bosnia and Herzegovina): History

+Currently 5th Corps lives through different manifestations, anniversaries held through every following year, books that have been written and remembrance days.
+Several Museums and Remembrance organisations on different levels have been formed to continue the legacy.

 5th Corps command

+At the meeting of the Bihać region, held on April 13, 1992, the appointment of Major Hajrudin Osmanagić as the commander of the Territorial Defense of the Bihać region was confirmed.

-Major Hajrudin Osmanagić was given control, but he was eliminated before he took the post and Captain First class Ramiz Dreković took control as commander of the Fifth Corps, thus becoming first commander of the Fifth Corps.
+Major Hajrudin Osmanagić was given control, but he stepped down before he took the post in favour of Dreković and Captain First class Ramiz Dreković took control as commander of the Fifth Corps, thus becoming first commander of the Fifth Corps.
 After him, Brigadier General Atif Dudaković became commander of the Fifth Corps.
 He had the most impact of all the generals of the corps.